Sateesh-1234/39r-batch/Day-02/README.md

 ## Creating Variables

 JavaScript provides different ways to represent variables based on how to store the data.
-There are 2 way as follows:
+There are 2 ways as follows:

 - Without using keywords
 - Using keywords

 ### Creating Variables without using keywords

-- It is the oldest way of creating variables, and used in the intial days of JS evolution.
+- It is the oldest way of creating variables, and used in the initial days of JS evolution.
 - It leads to unwanted behaviour and bugs.
 So, we are not using them in today's life.

 ```javascript